OS2iot/OS2iot-docs/source/software-architecture/software-architecture.rst

 --------------------

 This figure shows the classes which make up the permission model for OS2IoT.
-A User has zero or more permission, these permissions are each one of four concrete types:
+A user is part of zero or more permissions (user groups).
+Each permission has one or more permission types which determine what's accessible within the organization.
+The concrete types are as follows:

 1. GlobalAdmin

    a.
-Each domain instance of OS2IoT has exactly 1 user with this permission.
+Each domain instance of OS2IoT has exactly 1 user with this type.

 2. OrganizationApplicationAdmin

    a.
 This relates to a single organization
    b.
 This relates to a list of users within that organization.
-Access is granted to parts of the system requiring this permission
+Access is granted to parts of the system requiring this type

 3. OrganizationGatewayAdmin

    a.
 This relates to a single organization
    b.
 This relates to a list of users within that organization.
-Access is granted to parts of the system requiring this permission
+Access is granted to parts of the system requiring this type

 4. OrganizationUserAdmin

    a.
 This relates to a single organization
    b.
 This relates to a list of users within that organization.
-Access is granted to parts of the system requiring this permission
+Access is granted to parts of the system requiring this type

 5. Read